Brandi Brandt: Personal life

 From May 1990 to November 1996, Brandt was married to Nikki Sixx, the bassist of heavy metal band Mötley Crüe, with whom she had three children.

-Brandt was involved with a cocaine-trafficking syndicate importing cocaine into Australia between July and December 2007.
-On November 15, 2013, Brandt was extradited from Los Angeles, California, to Sydney, Australia, to face criminal charges in a Sydney court.
+Brandt was involved with a drug-trafficking syndicate importing cocaine into Australia between July and December 2007.
+On November 15, 2013, Brandt was extradited from Los Angeles, California, to Sydney, Australia, to face criminal charges at the city's Central Local Court.
 In April 2014, Brandt pleaded guilty to a charge of conspiring to import drugs.
 On August 29, 2014, Brandt was sentenced to up to six years but was eligible for parole in November 2016.
 She was released in 2017 and is active on social media selling merch.